wang-xianhe/Task-Oriented-Human-Robot-Interaction-Control-of-a-Robotic-Glove-Utilizing-Forearm-Electromyography/README.md

 Result data was stored in the branch named results.
 Two video demonstrations of the overall task-oriented assistive myoelectric control of the hand exoskeleton can be found at https://youtu.be/a86H2Qwtki4 and https://youtu.be/A-YBdTYs2HY.
+The python program for the grasping mode recognition was stored inthe branch named as EMG.